TRYING TO BE SOCIAL

 (Freud’s Pleasure-Pain principal)

-The green ovals on the BLACK axis suggests that people have a mental/ emotional picture of how valuable different types of relationships are, & tend to approach or avoid them accordingly.
+The green boxes at the BLACK axis points show that people have a mental/ emotional picture of how valuable different types of relationships are, & tend to approach or avoid them accordingly.

 ✥ Personality Disorder Star (these 2 CHARTS)

-Karen Horney’s 3 main NEEDS – ways of relating to others – exactly parallel the IM dimensions (above): Power is used to move against, Love for moving toward & Freedom for moving away.
-This means that there are separate pathways to deciding relational value
+Karen Horney’s 3 main NEEDS – ways of relating to others – exactly parallel the IM dimensions (above) : Power is used to move against, Love for moving toward & Freedom for moving away – separate pathways to deciding relational value

-HOWEVER – People with PDs consistently act in ways that reduce the relational value of themselves & others – making their behavior patterns self-defeating, which cause everyone so much distress
+HOWEVER – People with PDs consistently act in ways that reduce the relational value of themself & others – their self-defeating behavior causing everyone so much distress.

-EXP: PDs are grouped by the direction of MOVING –
+EXP: PDs are grouped by the direction of MOVEMENT –

-• Against = Narcissistic – being hyper-competitive, constantly needing to demonstrate superiority over others (Steve Jobs)
+• Against = Narcissistic – hyper-competitive, constantly act superior to others (Steve Jobs)

-• Away = Schizoid – a fundamental detachment, with a lack of emotional connection & responsiveness to others
+• Away = Schizoid – deep detachment, without emotional connection & responsiveness

-• Toward = Dependent – desperately fearing abandonment, submitting to the will of others to avoid rejection, creating a need to caretake others
+• Toward = Dependent – desperate fear of abandonment, they submit to the will of others to avoid rejection, & a need to caretake then

-Cluster A people are extreme on the Freedom dimension of relating
+Cluster A people are extreme on the need for Freedom dimension

 Cluster B people are mainly selfish, competitive, manipulative & controlling